CAA381/hands-on/README.md

 ![](images/nav-next.png) [Overview and Start](prep/README.md)

 ## Lesson A – Seting up Continuous Delivery for the Timesheet Application
 In lesson A, you will bring your application source code to life by deploying it to SAP Cloud Platform.
-You might be familar with complex and slow release cycles in traditional software development.
-In this lesson, you will learn how you can deliver application changes to production within just a few minutes and without risking major regressions for your customers.
+You might be familiar with complex and slow release cycles in traditional software development.
+In this lesson, you will learn how you can deliver application changes to production within just a few minutes and without risking significant regressions for your customers.
 In particular, we will run through the following streamlined steps:

 * Setting up a local pre-configured Continuous Delivery server
 * Creating a build job for delivering our project with the SAP Cloud SDK Continuous Delivery pipeline
-* Configuring the pipeline behavior for our project
+* Configuring the pipeline behaviour for our project
 * Analyzing, and fixing a quality issue that the pipeline discovered in our code
 * Running the pipeline again, resulting in a successful deployment of our application to SAP Cloud Platform